 Exercises to try with a partner

-While Valentine’s Day may now be a distant memory, leisure centre chain Better has devised some nifty exercises to try with a partner.
+With another Valentine’s Day on the horizon, leisure centre chain Better has devised some nifty exercises to try with a partner.
 Clearly if romance is still on your mind, rather than a potential bad back, there’s more relaxing ways to spend an evening.
 But if you fancy limbering up like the pair above, here’s five exercises to try.

 1. Wheelbarrow press up with squat